In the nonprofit world, very little is more important than crafting a compelling mission statement.

 Their goal and desired impact are very clearly stated (significantly improve the mental health and well-being of all members of the community).
 We also love that they used the word “significantly” to add emphasis.

 The Women’s Center also plainly states their “how” (through counseling, education, support, and advocacy).
-By reading their mission statement we can see the importance of including the “how” – it explains the work of a nonprofit and it helps distinguish it among many similar ones.
+By reading their mission statement we can see the importance of including the “how” – it explains the work of a nonprofit and it helps distinguish it from many similar ones.

 Code for America works shoulder to shoulder with community organizations and government to build digital tools and services, change policies, and improve programs.